A History of Special Interest Groups in AA

 Pressure was building on the General Service office about listing gay meetings in the World Directory.
 The question went before the Conference of Delegates in 1973.
 There was such a hot and heavy discussion that the question was tabled for a year.
 It came around again in 1974.
 There the discussion was very rancorous.
 The most hateful terms about Gay men and Lesbians were thrown about.
 All other matters that had been on the agenda were tabled while the speeches went on.

 It finally all ended when one of the non-alcoholic doctors on the Board of Trustees went to the microphone and asked, “I understand that when you wanted – when your people’s groups wanted to be listed you didn’t go through all of these shenanigans, Is that true? and there was a chorus of ‘Yes.’
 When the women’s groups wanted to be listed you didn’t go through this?”
 Again the answer was that they had not.
 (More on that in a moment.)
 Then the doctor asked, “Well, what the hell are you picking on these guys for?”
 That was the end of it and they put the question to a vote and it passed with only two people opposing the inclusion.
-So 1945 the question comes up it is settle in 1974, 29 years later.
+So in 1945 the question comes up and it is settled in 1974, 29 years later.

 As for the assertion that it was easy for woman to form meetings of their own it was not quite so.
 In Cleveland in 1941 women formed the very first special group to ask for and get recognition in AA.
 There had been resistance to women attending the AA meetings.
 A woman’s presence was considered a disturbing factor.
 There was worry about hanky-panky.
 Once it was accepted that woman needed and could get sober in AA, their growth was explosive.
 They busted the myth that AA just wouldn’t work for women, prevalent at the time.
 (Special Composition Groups in AA)